 The Fleur-de-Lis, the Opposing Knife-Edge Pass, and the Diamond Dirty Loop — these names are just part of the mind-blowing displays of choreographed precision flying that Navy flight demonstration team has perfected over 70 years of flight demonstration.

 Every year, thousands migrate to Pensacola Beach to watch our hometown heroes perform with the beautiful Gulf of Mexico as a backdrop.

 So, naturally, you’ll want to experience the Blue Angels at the Pensacola Beach Air Show when they take to the skies every July.

 But maybe you could use a few tips from air show vets so you can maximize the fun.

 Breakfast With the Blues

 Red, White and Blues Week is a continued celebration stemming from the Fourth of July on Pensacola Beach.
 The air show usually follows the week after Independence Day on Pensacola Beach.

-Tents are allowed, so be courteous to your new daylong neighbors.
-Bring plenty of water and sunscreen, sunglasses and a hat.
 Before the Blues take to the sky at 2 p.m., be sure to take a dip in the water and cool off because the Gulf is off limits during the live performance.